poppy-project/poppy-docs/06-programing/03-python.md

 ## Installation

-**First, note that if you only planning to use real robots, they already come with Python and all Poppy libraries installed.
+**First, note that if you are only planning to use real robots, they already come with Python and all Poppy libraries installed.
 You can directly connect to the Jupyter notebook server via the [web interface](#TODO) and have nothing to install on your machine!**

 What you need to install is summarized in the diagram below: